Caldecott Medal: Eligibility and criteria

 A picture book, according to the award criteria, provides "a visual experience.
-A picture book has a collective unity of story-line, theme, or concept, developed through the series of pictures" that constitute the book.
+A picture book has a collective unity of storyline, theme, or concept, developed through the series of pictures" that constitute the book.
 The Medal is "for distinguished illustrations in a picture book and for excellence of pictorial presentation for children".
-Specifically the illustrations are judged on their artistic technique, interpretation of the book's story and theme, the fit between the illustrations and the story and themes, the precision of depiction of elements of the book, like characters and mood, and how well the illustrations serve their targeted audience.
+Specifically, the illustrations are judged on their artistic technique, interpretation of the book's story and theme, the fit between the illustrations and the story and themes, the precision of depiction of elements of the book, like characters and mood, and how well the illustrations serve their targeted audience.
 Honor books need to fulfill the same criteria.
 The book must be self-contained, independent of other media for its enjoyment.
 Components other than illustration, including the book's text or overall design, may be considered as they affect the overall effectiveness of the book's illustrations.

 To be eligible for the Caldecott, the artist must be a US citizen or resident, the book must have been published in English, in the United States first, or simultaneously in other countries.
 Picture books for any audience up to the age of 14 may be considered.
 In December 2019, children's literature expert Leonard S. Marcus suggested that the Caldecott had achieved its mission in the US and the award should be expanded so children's book illustrations from anywhere in the world be considered.